camunda/camunda-docs-static/get-started/content/cmmn10/instantiate-test.md

 # Verify the Deployment with Camunda Tasklist

 Now use Camunda Tasklist to check if the case was instantiated.
-Go to Camunda Tasklist (<a href="http://localhost:8080/camunda/app/tasklist" target="_blank">http://localhost:8080/camunda/app/tasklist</a>).
+Go to Camunda Tasklist ([http://localhost:8080/camunda/app/tasklist](http://localhost:8080/camunda/app/tasklist)).

 {{< img src="../img/tasklist-overview.png" >}}